 In panel (!) (a), we see the original circuit concept (in use up to about 1929).
 In the line circuit, the coil of the CO relay returns to ground.
-(In fact, this is spoken of as the "GCO"-ground on the CO relayarrangement.)
+(In fact, this is spoken of as the "GCO"-ground on the $\underline{CO}$ relay-arrangement.)

-The path labeled with the circled "1" is that established when the line is connected to by a line finder.
-The associated district selector, "reaching back" through the line finder, applies -48 V, through a 220 ohm resistor, to the sleeve.
+The path labeled with the circled "1" is that established when the line is connected to by a line finder or a final selector.
+The line or final selector finder applies -48 V, through a 220 ohm resistor, to the sleeve.
 This operates the CO relay in the line circuit (with the now-familiar effect), and leaves the sleeve at about -40 V (which is the "mark" of a busy line under this system).

-And a busy test is made by a final selector considering connection to the line by the path with a circled "2", There, what I show as a single relay, BTG (the "BT" being for "busy test") looks for a substantial voltage on the sleeve, the presence of which indicates that the line is busy.
+A busy test is made by a final selector considering connection to the line by the path with a circled "2", There, what I show as a single relay, BTG (the "BT" being for "busy test", G for "GCO") looks for a substantial voltage on the sleeve, the presence of which indicates that the line is busy.